Elm Creek Watershed

 Elm Creek TMDL

-A Total Maximum Daily Load (TMDL) is a regulatory term in the U.S. Clean Water Act (CWA), describing a value of the maximum amount of a pollutant that a body of water can receive while still meeting water quality standards.
+A Total Maximum Daily Load (TMDL) is a regulatory term in the U.S. Clean Water Act (CWA), describing the maximum amount of a pollutant that a body of water can receive while still meeting water quality standards.
+It also refers to a study which identifies the source(s) of the pollutants and how much those sources must be reduced and presents a plan of actions to accomplish this.

 Every two years, the Minnesota Pollution Control Agency (MPCA) releases the Federal Clean Water Act's (303d) list of impaired waters in Minnesota.
 Named after the section of the Clean Water Act in which the impaired waters law is found, the list includes all state lakes, rivers and streams known to exceed water quality standards.